teeseira/tech257-azure-linux/what-is-cloud/README.md

 - You write code in functions that respond to events, and the cloud provider automatically runs them for you, scaling as needed.

 ## Pros and Cons of Cloud

-   - Advantages:
-     - Cheaper
-     - Flexible
-     - Can easily scale
-     - Easy collaboration
+- **Pros:** Cheaper, flexible, scalable, and collaboration made easy.

-   - Disadvantages:
-     - Security concerns
+- **Cons:** Security concerns, internet dependency, and potential downtime.

-     - Internet dependency
-     - Potential downtime
+**Takeaway:** Even though there are many benefits of cloud computing, it's important to minimise the drawbacks effectively.

 ## OpEx vs CapEx

-   - Operational Expenses: These are the variable expenses like rent or cloud services.
-You pay for these expenses as you use them.
+- Operational Expenses: These are the pay-as-you-go expenses.
+So you pay for these expenses as you use them.
+E.g. cloud services.
-   - Capital Expenses: These are the upfront costs for physical assets like servers.
+- Capital Expenses: These are the big upfront investments.
+E.g. servers.

+Think of it like choosing between Netflix and buying DVDs.

 ## Cloud Service Providers